-The minimum levels of precision and trueness shall be set by the panel leader in relation to the tasters, in order to keep their qualification; moreover, additional requirements may be defined, such as the minimum attendance to panel sessions.
+The panel leader shall set the minimum levels of precision and trueness in relation to the tasters, in order to keep their qualification.
+Additional requirements may be defined, such as the minimum attendance to panel sessions.

-The taster's performance must be checked over time using different types of samples and product categories, as well as the psychophysiological stages that the taster may undergo.
+A taster's performance must be checked over time using different types of samples and product categories, as well as the psychophysiological stages they may undergo.

 The technique for checking taster performance is based on the use of a set of samples analysed double-blind.
-From the results of these analyses, the Precision Number (PN) and Deviation Number (DN) are calculated.
+From the results of these analyses, the precision number (PN) and deviation number (DN) are calculated.
 These indicators are needed because the taster's performance consists of two different factors, namely:

-- Deviation from itself when analysing the same sample in two different moments; - Deviation from the group (the panel) during the same session.
+- Deviation from itself when analysing the same sample at two different times; - Deviation from the group (the panel) during the same session.